iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 67

-- Unscrew the lone 2.3 mm Phillips #000 screw holding the battery connector to the logic board.
+- Carefully remove the 2.3 mm Phillips #000 screw holding the battery connector to the logic board.

-- Gently slide the battery blocker under the battery connector on the logic board, angling it at about 35 degrees.
+- Slide the battery blocker under the logic board's battery connector at a 35-degree angle.

-- Keep the battery blocker in place while you continue working.
+- Leave the battery blocker in place as you work.

 Tools Used